 Now let’s take a look at the pros and cons of using a Skeuomorphic Design and a Flat design.

 The skeuomorphic design was first revolutionized by Apple.
 They pioneered the adoption of skeuomorphism at a time when Mobile technology wasn’t that advanced.
 With the introduction of the iPhone, users got a feeling of nostalgia and connection to their real life.
 For example, the calendar app featured an image of an actual calendar, with tears and rough edges, which reminded people of an actual calendar even while using it on a digital platform.
-Although it is becoming increasingly obsolete, several elements of non-visual skeuomorphism also exist to this date, such as the old school sound of a shutter closing in a mobile camera app.
+Although it is becoming increasingly obsolete, determining which design technique to use, several elements of non-visual skeuomorphism also exist to this date, such as the old school sound of a shutter closing in a mobile camera app.

 - Skeuomorphic design helps users identify and connect with what the application’s use is almost immediately.
 They do not have to put in any effort to make a user understand their purpose.